yenagoa medical journal

 The manuscript should be written in English language (using the British conventions of spelling, punctuation and grammar) as word document using the Times New Roman font.
 The text should be written in double line spacing and single column format.

-The title page should contain a brief title, name(s) of author(s) and their affiliations.
+The title page should contain a brief title, name(s) of author(s) and their affiliations, and contact information of corresponding author.
 The title should be written without abbreviations.
 Affiliation should have a number in superscript just after the author’s name and in front of the appropriate address.
 The name of the corresponding author should be indicated with telephone number (country code inclusive for those outside Nigeria) and e-mail address.

 The abstract should be concise.
 It should not exceed 250 words, and should have a maximum of 6 keywords.
 It should briefly describe the purpose of the work, techniques and methods used, major findings with important data and conclusion.
 Abbreviations should not be used.
 If abbreviation must be used, it should be defined in the abstract, at first use.